-The Council will seek to ensure that the housing needs of older people are met, across tenure, and that they are not restricted in their choice of housing.
+The Council will seek to ensure that older peoples housing needs, identified in the Housing Needs Study and Derbyshire County Council's Older Peoples Housing Strategy, are met, across tenure, and that they are not restricted in their choice of housing.
 The Council will continue to refurbish its housing stock and work with partners and developers to create more accessible properties, including 'lifetime' homes.